sonole/OpenBR24/README.md

 ### Prerequisites

 OpenBR24 requires the jnetpcap library, which in turn requires libpcap.
-Ensure you have these dependencies installed.
+Ensure you have these dependencies installed and Java SE Development Kit 17.0.10.

-### Installation Steps
+### Resolve Erros

 If you encounter java.lang.UnsatisfiedLinkError exceptions, follow these steps: